brandonng2/ClinicalDigitalTwin/README.md

 A clean, modular pipeline for preprocessing MIMIC-IV hospital, ICU, ED, and ECG data.
 **Note:** Temporal preprocessing is still in progress.

+## Project Overview

+This repository provides an end-to-end framework for preparing MIMIC-IV datasets for clinical digital twin modeling.
+It supports both static (column-based) and temporal (row-based) preprocessing of patient data, enabling streamlined integration for downstream analyses and predictive modeling.

 ## Project Structure
 ```
 .